smkiewel/aeonRequestsDialog/README.md

 'Behavior' section below.

-If you change the class of the div used to contain the items, be sure and set 'items_attachpoint_selector' to the appropriate selector.
+If you change the class of the div used to contain the items, be sure and set 'itemsAttachpointSelector' to the appropriate selector.

 ### Behavior
 To customize behavior, three event hooks have been added: createDialog,